-$quantum_i = C^k w_i L_M.$
+$$quantum_i = C^k w_i L_M.$$

-Since $\frac{1}{C_k} \le w_i < \frac{1}{C^{k-1}}$ , $L_M \leq quantum_i < C \times L_M.$
+Since $\frac{1}{C^k} \leq w_i < \frac{1}{C^{k-1}}$, $L_M \leq quantum_i < C \times L_M.$

 A LDRRWA frame is related to, but different from, a DRR round.
 A LDRRWA frame is basically a DRR round plus some packets that are in the next DRR round and are moved into the current frame by the lookahead operation.
-Each LDRRWA frame, together with its associated weight is computed using the algorithm shown in Figure 1.
-The major variables used in the algorithm are summarized in Table 2.
-Like DRR, variable $deficit count_i$ is associated with flow $f_i$ to maintain the credits to be passed over to the next DRR round and decide the amount of data to be sent in one round.
+Each LDRRWA frame, together with its associated weight, is computed using the algorithm shown in Fig. 1.
+The major variables used in the algorithm are summarized in Table II.
+Like DRR, variable $deficit count_i$ is associated with flow f_i to maintain the credits to be passed over to the next DRRround and decide the amount of data to be sent in one round.
 After each DRR round, remaindeficit maintains the sum of the quanta not used in the current DRR round, that is, the quanta that cannot be used since the size of the next backlogged packet is larger than the remaining quanta for a flow.
 In traditional DRR, these unused quanta will be passed to the next DRR round.
 In LDRRWA, in addition to passing the unused quanta to the next DRR round, some packets that would be sent in the next DRR round are placed in the current LDRRWA frame so that at frame boundaries remaindeficit is always equal to 0.
 This is the lookahead operation.
 As will be shown later, this lookahead operation is the key to ensure that each frame is properly sized such that long lasting flows can get their fair share of the bandwidth.
-The lastingflowlist contains the list of flows that are backlogged at the end of the current DRRround.
-Flows in lastingflowlist are candidates to supply packets for the lookahead operation.
-Frameweight is the weight to be used by inter-class scheduling for the current frame.
-Variable framesize records the size of the current frame.
-FRR needs this information to determine when to invoke the frame computation algorithm to compute the next
+The lasting flowlist contains the list of flows that are backlogged at the end of the current DRR round.
+Flows in lasting flowlist are candidates Algorithm for computing the next frame for class F_k